 Scratches, dust, and fungus!?

 You don’t want to see a lenses glass with scratches, and you don’t want to look through it and see dust or fungus.
 These can be bad signs.
 I would honestly stay away from a lens where the glass is scratched or you can visibly see dust and fungus inside.
 However if you are on a tight budget and need a specific lens, and the one you can afford has a tiny scratch on the glass.
 I might not be turned off.
 You would be surprised how much of a scratch it would take on a lens to affect your picture quality.
 Honestly.
 So try and mount the lens on a camera body.
 Take a few photos and look at them on a computer.
 Then determine for yourself if you can notice if the scratch shows up on the image.
 If not… well you might just save yourself a heap of cash.

 Remember that scratches are different than normal wear on a lens.

 Where a lens mounts on your camera or on larger lenses where it mounts to a tripod or a paint scuff are not things I would worry about too much.
 When people spend a lot of money on a camera or a lens they typically try to take really good care of it.
 So follow these tips to buying used gear and your fear of getting burned or wasting money should be gone!

 But after all of this, the camera will not make you a great photographer.
 It can only do what you tell it.
 You might get the same results from a $400 used camera as you would a $4000 new camera.
 If you want to grow your skills as a photographer you need education.
-If you liked this blog and want more helpful information to growing your skills as a photographer even if you just have the cell phone in your pocket be sure to sign up for our free 14 day video course “Photography Basics for Beginners: 14 Days to Better Photos” It’s totally free and a new video is delivered to your inbox every day!
+If you liked this blog and want more helpful information to growing your skills as a photographer even if you just have the cell phone in your pocket be sure to sign up for our free video course “Photography Basics for Beginners: 2 Day Photography Bootcamp” It’s totally free and a new video is delivered to your inbox every day!